RavKookTorah.org

 Why does the month of Nisan reflect the attribute of Mercy?
 Even with some minor merit we become worthy, since we are connected to the underlying unity of the universe.
 This connection is through Torah and mitzvot, as we transform our individual nature to align with the overall pattern of Divine Will.
 Thus, "All of Israel have a share in the World to Come" (Sanhedrin 10:1).

-Sun and Moon
+The Sun and the Moon

 In the future, however, this will change.
 The sun and the moon will shine equally, and all of the months will be illuminated with the light of supernatural Divine rule.

-(adapted from Midbar Shur, pp. 11-18)
+(Adapted from Midbar Shur, pp. 11-18)